La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 spuda
 : $x_1$ replies to $x_2$ by doing $x_3$ (property of $x_1$)

-The remaining three verbs have identical place structure:
+The remaining three relation words have identical place structure:

 cusku
 : $x_1$ expresses/says $x_2$ (quote) to audience $x_3$